 In April, a quality control order on tin plates was issued by the BIS (Bureau of Indian Standard).
 The nation’s metal packaging industry will be affected adversely by this order.

 This is a big cause for concern as the industry’s approximate worth stands at Rs.
 5,000 crore.
 The BIS order will be applicable to ‘Cold Reduced Electrolytic Tinplate’.
-This is an import element, which is used in packing milk power, baby food, coffee and mango pulp, among other edible and non-edible things.
+This is an import element, which is used in packaging for liquids including milk power, baby food, coffee and mango pulp, among other edible and non-edible things.

 The order is likely to affect the metal packaging industry adversely.
 Since this industry employs a significant number of employees that runs into about a lakh, MCMA (Metal Container Manufacturers Association) realises the need to get this order revised.